 NSBI pays certain expenses, including salaries and benefits, rent, travel, professional fees and miscellaneous office expenses, on behalf of the Fund with no charge to the Fund.
+These were previously paid by the Province of Nova Scotia until the Fund's administrative responsibilities were transferred to NSBI in 2016 fiscal year.

-Notes to the financial statements

-March 31, 2016 (in thousands of dollars)
+Notes to the financial statements March 31, 2017 (in thousands of dollars)